 Elephants scams

 I admit it.
 During my first travel experience in Thailand (2014) I went for an elephant ride.
 I still feel the shame!
-That’s before I understood that in order to be tamed these beautiful animals are beaten and tortured for years, with NO exceptions!
-Since I discovered the truth I obviously avoided any tourist trap of that kind, and went looking instead for wild elephants, which aren’t easy to see, but when you do get to see them it will be much more satisfying, because of the adventure around it.
+That’s before I understood that to be tamed these beautiful animals are beaten and tortured for years, with NO exceptions!
+Since I discovered the truth I obviously avoided any tourist trap of that kind and aimed instead at seeing elephants in the wild.
+This may prove harder, especially in South East Asia, but it is possible, and much more satisfying.

-No, there is no exception to elephant scams.
+There are no exceptions to elephant scams.
 You should be wary of places that call themselves sanctuaries as well.
 There is no difference whatsoever between riding an elephant and patting an elephant while it takes a bath.
 They need to be tamed just the same.
-A sanctuary should be a place where elephants are protected and keep their distances from tourists.
+A sanctuary should be a place where elephants are protected and keep their distance from tourists.
 But it is often not the case in the whole of Asia.
 So, whatever you see advertised, don’t believe it.
-If an elephant let itself be approached, it has been tamed with brutal force.
-Otherwise, they are wild, and in that case you’d better keep your distance.
+If an elephant lets itself be approached, it has been tamed with brutal force.
+Otherwise, they are wild, and in that case, you’d better keep your distance.
 That’s all there is about it.

 Food and massages

 I mean, I ain’t going to start pointing to a specific place rather than another or to a specific food rather than another.
 Food in Thailand is great pretty much everywhere, just like massages.
-The best advise I can give is to go and try all the street food markets you can, from the far north to the south of the country, just like massages.
-But don’t forget to try out some fine dining in Bangkok, you won’t be disappointed, just like there are many high-level spas in the capital that offer a much more regenerative experience than a simple massage.
+The best advice I can give is to go and try all the street food markets you can, from the far north to the south of the country.
+But don’t forget to try out some fine dining in Bangkok, you won’t be disappointed.
+On two different occasions, I went to Michelin-star restaurants, and it was a great experience.
+The Michelin guide also provides lots of addresses for street food, but I maintain it is better to go random for that.

 1) BETWEEN TRADITION AND MODERNITY: UNMISSABLE BANGKOK